-RDA continues to provide opportunities for our students to develop confidence, social skills, strength, independence, focus and self-control.
-The volunteers are very caring and professional, they provide our students with a unique experience that adds value to the learning outcomes and life skills that we concentrate on.
-Our students and parents love and see huge benefits from RDA.
-They are always positive and often comment on how happy they are with the quality of the experience and the positive benefits that they see from it.
+RDA continues to provide opportunities for our riders to develop confidence, social skills, strength, independence, focus and self-control.
+Our volunteers are very caring and experienced.
+They provide our riders with a unique experience that makes the learning outcomes, the physical benefits and the life skills gained enjoyable.
+Our riders love riding and parents see huge benefits from RDA.

 Here are some rider stories you are bound to enjoy!